haiku/website/content/blog/pulkomandy/2018-03-04_haiku_monthly_activity_report_february_2018.md

 <h3>Address space protection</h3>

-<p>Korli is still working on better protection of the kernel memory by using user\_memcpy
+<p>Korli is still working on better protection of the kernel memory by using user_memcpy
 as appropriate.
-This month he worked on usb (raw and hid) drivers, PCI msix, SCSI driver, write\_overlay, ACPI button and battery drivers,</p>
+This month he worked on usb (raw and hid) drivers, PCI msix, SCSI driver, write_overlay, ACPI button and battery drivers.</p>

 <h3>Media Kit</h3>